Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Photonic deep learning architecture

-Finally, the Hadamard product between the two vectors $\mathbf{B}^{(k)}\mathbf{e}$ and $g'(\mathbf{a}^{(k)})$ is performed using a set of TIAs, where each balanced photodetector output is connected to a TIA.
+Finally, the Hadamard product between the two vectors $\mathbf{B}^{(k)}\mathbf{e}$ and $g'(\mathbf{a}^{(k)})$ is performed using a set of TIAs, where each BPD output is connected to a TIA.
 The vector $g'(\mathbf{a}^{(k)})$ is calculated by the dedicated monolithic CMOS processor (the vector $\mathbf{a}^{(k)}$ is known from the inference step) and encoded onto the voltage signals, supplied by the digital control system, that set the gain of the TIAs.
-The elements in the vector $g'(\mathbf{a}^{(k)})$ are binary (0 or 1) when the ReLU activation function is employed.
+The elements in the vector $g'(\mathbf{a}^{(k)})$ are binary (0 or 1) when the ReLU function is used for the activation function $g(\cdot)$.
 Since the vector $\mathbf{a}^{(k)}$ was previously calculated during the forward inference process, setting the gain does not impede the system's maximum operating speed.
-The analog electrical signals are then converted to digital values with analog-to-digital converters (ADCs) and are used by the digital control system to update the neural network's weights.
+The analog electrical signals are then converted to digital values with analog-to-digital converters (ADCs) and are used by the digital control system to update the neural network's parameters.

 The size of the photonic weight bank is physically bounded by the dimensions of the PIC and the maximum number of supported WDM channels in a single waveguide.
-The WDM channel limit is dependent on the finesse of the MRRs and the channel spacing, and an optimized design of the MRRs with a finesse of 368 could support up to 108 distinct channels.\cite{Tait_diss_2018} However, the dimensions of the photonic weight bank do not restrict the size of the neural network being trained; if the size of the matrix $\mathbf{B}^{(k)}$ is larger than the dimensions of the photonic weight bank, the product can be determined over multiple operational cycles by calculating a subset of the output vector at each cycle.
+The WDM channel limit is dependent on the finesse of the MRRs and the channel spacing, and an optimized design of the MRRs with a finesse of 368 could support up to 108 distinct channels \cite{Tait_MRR_2016}.
+However, the dimensions of the photonic weight bank do not restrict the size of the neural network being trained: a customized general matrix multiplication (GeMM) compiler can be used to subdivide the matrix $\mathbf{B}^{(k)}$ such that the matrix-vector product is determined over multiple operational cycles by calculating a subset of the output vector at each cycle~\cite{guo_multi-level_2022, ma_high-density_2022}.
+Indeed, the compatibility of GeMM compilers with the photonic DFA circuit could enable on-chip training of large state-of-the-art neural network architectures by reducing the required mathematical operations at each cycle based on the topology of the PIC.